About

 website picture

-I am a doctoral student in Sociology at UC San Diego.
+I am a PhD candidate in Sociology at UC San Diego.

-I’m interested in how people think about work and the economy in their everyday lives.
+My research concerns how organizational, economic, and political contexts influence the way people think about their own financial well-being in relation to work and careers.
 Although much of the subject matter I work on fits under the umbrella of economic sociology, I often use theoretical tools from the study of organizations.
+Methodologically, I specialize in interview methods and computational text analysis.